Sign-up ends in:

 One of the best ways to fix any kind of golf shot that goes left is to properly incorporate the lower body into the swing.
 Practicing this on the range is important, but you have to know how the body should move.

-This video will give you some great guidelines and tips to follow in order to get your club moving in the right direction.
+This video will give you some great guidelines and tips for getting your club moving in the right direction.

 Feel the Opposite Drill

-Interestingly you are going to want to feel the clubhead move left after you make contact.
+Interestingly, you will want to feel the clubhead move left after you make contact.

 Start this drill with half swings and gradually move to fuller swings.